hpssjellis/tedx-feb-2026-educational-duality/README.md

 Every teacher owns a piece of the human pilot:

-Elementary: Builds Automaticity.
-Without the basics, there is no "Number Sense."
+Elementary: The Foundation.
+Hard-wiring the basics.
+If you can’t do the mental math or read the sentence fluently, you have no "spare" brain power to question the AI.

-Middle School: Builds the Error Signal.
-Teaching the "gut feeling" that a result is off-nominal.
+Middle School: The "Gut" Feeling.
+Developing the internal alarm that goes off when an answer just looks wrong.
+It’s teaching kids to trust their instincts over the screen.

-Math: Builds Sanity Checks.
-Using estimation to verify the machine's precision.
+Math: Reality Checks.
+Using quick estimation to catch the machine’s mistakes.
+It’s about being "close enough" in your head to know the AI is way off.

-English: Builds Subtext.
-Finding the human meaning between the lines.
+English: Reading the Room.
+Finding the hidden meaning.
+AI can generate text, but it can’t understand intent, tone, or the "vibe" of a human conversation.

-Science: Builds empirical evidence.
-Using the scientific method to test if the machine’s logic holds up in the real world.
+Science: Real-World Testing.
+If the AI’s logic doesn’t work in a physical experiment, the AI is wrong.
+Science is the bridge between the screen and the dirt.

-Social Studies: Builds Skepticism.
-Evaluating the source, not just the fluency.
+Social Studies: Checking the Source.
+Asking "Who told you this and what do they want?"
+It’s about spotting bias before it becomes "truth."

-Electives: Build Physical Intuition.
-Mastery that requires a body, not just data.
+Electives: Hands-on Mastery.
+Skills that require a body—cooking, building, playing an instrument.
+You can't "prompt" your way to physical excellence.

 No blame.
 Shared ownership.